mchizmar/learnathon/README.md

 * Running Your Miner
     * Your chain is now initialized and you can now run the miner.
-    *
-* Change directory to learnathon/setting-up-a-miner
-* Initializing your miner to mine on my private network.
-    * This is done by running the geth command below.
-Recall, the genesis.json has to be the exact file used to create the intial node.
-If you use the file from github you should be fine:
-        * geth --datadir chaindata init genesis.json
-* Now that you are configured and initialized, you can now being joining the network by starting up a geth node instance.
-    * Starting your geth node to connect to the my private network:
+    * In the ethereum directory, execute the following command (see details about command below):
-        * geth --datadir chaindata --networkid 63 --identity "node1" --etherbase=0x348cdfd4875cd7c522e1ea0376b07b03e850b02a --rpc --rpcport 8885 --rpccorsdomain “\*” --rpcaddr "0.0.0.0" --rpcapi db,eth,net,web3,personal,miner --ws --wsorigins="\*" --wsapi db,eth,net,web3,personal --port 30303 --nodiscover --maxpeers 10 --verbosity 3 --unlock 0  --password chaindata/password.txt --mine --minerthreads=5
+        * geth --datadir chaindata --networkid 63 --identity "node1" --etherbase=0x30855962411de128042b5d5c495c5c67a3b6498a --rpc --rpcport 8885 --rpccorsdomain “*” --rpcaddr "0.0.0.0" --rpcapi db,eth,net,web3,personal,miner --ws --wsorigins="*" --wsapi db,eth,net,web3,personal --port 30303 --nodiscover --maxpeers 10 --verbosity 3 --unlock 0 --password chaindata/password.txt --mine --minerthreads=5

+    * Thats it.
+You have started a node **BUT** its not officially connected to the network yet thats coming in the "Adding a Peer".

+* Attaching a console
+    * A console allows you to run commands agains your running geth miner.
+    * Attach a console by running the followin command:
+        * geth attach ipc:/home/ec2-user/ethereum/chaindata/geth.ipc
+    * You should get output like this that ends with a ">" prompt.
+    * You are now able to run commands against your miner.

+* Adding a Peer
+    * In order to mine in the network, you need to connect to the main node as a peer.
+    * From your geth console, add a peer by executing:
+        * admin.addPeer("enode://6b34477ee65637167b679ddb9ef935884c5e923bf075c15e67551c37395c2ef3c08f98340ad6989fab7269d01311b40a7f7a2678b8c9c655afb0518af8cb8089@52.207.236.211:30303?discport=0")
+    * Validating a peer was added.
+Run this in your geth console:
+        * admin.peers

+    * If output is not an empty array, you have successfully completed the challenge and are mining on my private chain.
+    * The "enode" above points to my Blockchain Host instance that is currently mining.

-Dissecting the geth command.
+## Dissecting the geth command.

 --datadir chaindata : data directory for your chain.
 Same directory used creating the accounts
 --networkid 63 : This is important and **MUST** match the chainID from the genesis file.
 It specifies which network you are connecting to.
 1 is the public network.